London School of Economics

 Description: LSE is a constituent college of the University of London.
 Consistently ranked among the top ten British universities, LSE has an outstanding international reputation, not only in economics but in all of the social sciences.
 London is the world’s most diverse city, with over 300 languages spoken - it also welcomes more international students than anywhere else.
 LSE is as diverse as London itself: with over half of its 7,500 students coming from outside the UK, it has a distinctly international feel.

 Academics: The program for study abroad students at LSE is called the General Course.
 Students are directly enrolled and can choose from more than 350 undergraduate courses in all social science subjects.
 LSE puts great emphasis on independent study; students must be self-motivated and disciplined in order to ensure academic success.
 Exams are held at the end of the year and make up a significant portion of your final grade.
-To prepare students for the differences and rigors of LSE academics, a series of study skills support options are available, including open lectures on essay writing, managing assigned reading, exam techniques, etc. LSE also publishes a recommended preparation guide called "Economics course selection notes."
-Please read it carefully when considering economics courses at LSE.
+To prepare students for the differences and rigors of LSE academics, a series of study skills support options are available, including open lectures on essay writing, managing assigned reading, exam techniques, etc. LSE also publishes "course selection notes" on studying economics, econometrics, and non-technical courses.
+Please read these carefully when considering what courses to take at LSE.

 The university has an excellent LSE Events Programme – past speakers have included Paul Krugman, George Soros, Bill Clinton, Alan Greenspan and many more.
 Students are encouraged to attend these lectures to gain additional perspective on their classroom learning.